josephxiao8/TodoList/README.md

 # TodoList

-A simple Todo-List app.
+A simple todo-list app.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 The UI was designed with [React.js](https://reactjs.org/) and styled with [Tailwind CSS](https://tailwindcss.com/).
-You can try it out [here](https://todolistio.netlify.app/).
+Routing was handled with [React Router](https://reactrouter.com/).
+You can try the app [here](https://todolistio.netlify.app/).

 <img src="./images/image1.png"/>